Is weed legal In Colorado?

 Yes.
-Both recreational and medical marijuana are legal in the state of Colorado.
+Both adult-use and medical marijuana are legal in the state of Colorado.

-Medical cannabis has been legal in the Centennial State since 2000, when voters approved Initiative 20, which became Amendment 20 and was codified into Colorado’s constitution as article XVIII, section 14.
+Medical cannabis has been legal in the Centennial State since 2000 when voters approved Initiative 20, which became Amendment 20 and was codified into Colorado’s constitution as article XVIII, section 14.
 It legalized medical marijuana and created an identification card system for patients and their caregivers.
 The medical and recreational laws were later combined into the Colorado Revised Statutes (CRS) Title 44, Article 10.

 to Be to Consume?

-Under the current Colorado marijuana laws, adults, qualifying patients and their caregivers may each grow or possess a maximum of six marijuana plants, with three plants in the flowering stage, and a total of 12 plants on a residential property regardless of the number of adults or patients living there.
+Adults and qualifying patients (or their caregivers) may each grow or possess a maximum of six marijuana plants, with three plants in the flowering stage, and a total of 12 plants on a residential property regardless of the number of adults or patients living there.

-According to state law, caregivers must provide the location of each cannabis cultivation site and the registration number of each patient they serve.
+Caregivers must provide the location of each cannabis cultivation site and the registration number of each patient they serve.
 If any patient qualifies for more plants, those plants and their corresponding patient registry numbers must be registered with the CDOR.
 The specific laws regarding cultivation and patient plant counts vary by city and county.
-However, parent caregivers cultivating fewer than 36 plants are not required to register with the Caregivers Registry.

 Only homebound patients and minors may designate a transporting caregiver.
-When registering, transporting caregivers must provide the registry personal identification number (PIN) of each homebound patient, the total number of plants and quantities that the caregiver is authorized to transport.
-Additionally, transporting caregivers must also provide location of each patient’s registered medical marijuana center or caregiver cultivation site, if applicable.
+When registering, transporting caregivers must provide the registration number of each homebound patient and the total number of plants and quantities that the caregiver is authorized to transport.
+Additionally, transporting caregivers must also provide the location of each patient’s registered medical marijuana center or caregiver cultivation site, if applicable.

 Medical Marijuana Registry

 The Colorado Medical Marijuana Registry is a statewide program that allows patients with qualifying medical conditions to receive a registry ID card for legal access to medical marijuana.
-Registry ID cards are available to Colorado residents only, and must be renewed yearly — and, for patients, this includes an updated physician’s certificate.
+Registry ID cards are available to Colorado residents only, and must be renewed yearly.
+For patients, this includes an annually updated physician’s certificate.

 - Any condition for which a physician could prescribe an opioid